-Paul R. BaierGeorge M. Armstrong, Jr. Professor of Law
+Paul R. BaierGeorge M. Armstrong, Jr. Professor of Law and Judge Henry A. Politz Professor of Law

 Professor Baier’s play “Father Chief Justice” completed a fourteen-year run with a Mardi Gras production in the Coolidge Auditorium, Jefferson Building, The Library of Congress, Washington, D.C., March 8 (Holmes’s birthday), 2011.
 Roberta Shaffer, Law Librarian of Congress, welcomed a large audience of 400 guests by quoting Justice William J. Brennan’s reaction to Paul’s play: “I think you know I support you in all your endeavors, but none more so than when you are illuminating the history of the great institution to which I have devoted 40 years of my life.”
 Roberta played Fanny Holmes, Charles Cooper, a trustee of the Supreme Court Historical Society, played Chief Justice White, along with other notables.
 This Capitol Hill performance marked the Centennial of Edward Douglas White taking his seat as Chief Justice of the United States.
 The event was sponsored by the Supreme Court Historical Society, Georgetown University Law Center, George Washington University Law School, the Louisiana Bar Foundation, and others.
 Wolters Kluwer and LexisNexis underwrote production costs.
 The Supreme Court Historical Society’s Quarterly announced the event and reviewed it in a full-page account.
 Thereafter, the Antitrust Section of the A.B.A. featured the Standard Oil Octopus scene, cast and directed by Professor Baier, at its Spring annual meeting in Washington, D.C.
 Over 500 lawyers crowded into the J.W.
 Marriott ballroom to see Section Chair Alan Van Fleet re-enact Justice Harlan’s volcanic eruption over White’s Rule of Reason in the Standard Oil Case (1911).
 William J. Kolasky, Wilmer Hale Washington, D.C., played a rousing Chief Justice White, taking Harlan’s heat in stride.
 Kyle Duncan, the State’s Appellate Chief, accompanied by Attorney General Buddy Caldwell, mooted Connick v.
 Thompson in the Advanced Appellate Advocacy Seminar against one of Baier’s students.
 This was a good rehearsal before actually arguing the case in the U.S. Supreme Court.
 Kyle won the case, a victory loudly heralded in the “Triple A” seminar.
 “Practice makes perfect,” remarked Professor Baier.
 Mr. Duncan will co-teach the Advanced Appellate Advocacy seminar in the future .
 Professor Baier hosted the International Association of Gaming Advisors on a tour of the Supreme Court of the United States in October.
 Aspen Custom Publishing Series added Baier’s Constitutional Law casebook to Wolters Kluwer’s stable.
 The Louisiana Bar Foundation published a Centennial Edition of “Father Chief Justice” and the Loyola Law Review published Act V, “Cricket on the Hearth,” both of which were distributed to guests at the Coolidge Auditorium performance and at the Law Library of Congress post-production reception.
 Professor Baier continues to serve as Secretary of the Supreme Court of Louisiana Historical Society.
 The Tiger Athletic Foundation awarded him a second TAF Undergraduate Teaching Award for excellence in his Honors College teaching, “The Constitution and American Civilization,” with Professor James D. Hardy, Jr.